pandas-dev/pandas/doc/README.rst

 .. warning::

-   Building the docs with Sphinx version 1.2 is broken.
-Use the latest stable version (1.2.1) or the older 1.1.3.
+   Sphinx version >= 1.2.2 or the older 1.1.3 is required.

 Building pandas
 ^^^^^^^^^^^^^^^